joseph-beck/routey/README.md

 # routey

 An extremely simple Go HTTP Router made for fun!
+This was heavily inspired by gin.

 ## Examples